-- 8. Stop engine; ensure all weight is off the tractor and machine hydraulics. - 9.
+- 8. Stop engine; ensure all weight is off the tractor and machine hydraulics by operating the levers in all directions. - 9.
 Remove stabiliser bars, lower link pins, PTO shaft and control unit from the cab. - 10.
 Remove top link. - 11.
 Slowly drive tractor away.